Looking for small cake recipes? Here is the ultimate guide to baking 6 Inch Cake Recipes for two made from scratch for beginners.

-A 6 x 2 inch round cake pan holds about 2 cups of batter.
+A 6 x 2 inch round cake pan has a volume of 3 cups and can hold about 2 cups of batter to give it room to rise.
 You can buy one online from Amazon (affiliate link) or from your local craft store in the cake decorating aisle.

-Although my recipes are mostly for one layer 6 inch cakes, I highly recommend buying two pans.
-That way you’re ready for a 6 inch double layer cake.
+Although my recipes are mostly for one layer cakes, I highly recommend buying two pans.
+That way you’re ready for a double layer cake.

 How To Make a 6 Inch Cake

-Most cake recipes follow the same steps: Cream together the butter and sugar, add the egg and any flavorings, then gradually add your dry ingredients.
+Most cake for two recipes follow the same steps: Cream together the butter and sugar, add the egg and any flavorings, then gradually add your dry ingredients.